Temporary Work Locations & Commuting Expenses Tax Deductions

 Factors that Determine a Temporary Work Location

 The employment isn’t temporary if the employment at the work location is expected to last more than one year.
-The employment is still not considered temporary even if it ends up lasting less than a year.
+Also, the employment is not considered temporary even if it ultimately lasts less than a year.
 Therefore, in this

 What if I Have More than One Work Location?